Kyle Poyar, VP of Growth at OpenView, said it clearly: “pricing is your most powerful and most immediate lever to accelerate growth.”

 Changes in pricing are bound to have an impact on performance.
 It’s a mechanism that can change your business’s trajectory, but it doesn’t get enough attention.

 Pricing strategy can be one of the hardest things for entrepreneurs.
 How much should you charge for your product?
 How much is too much?
 Are you selling yourself short?

 This article will help you understand the most important pricing strategies, choose the right one for your product, and experiment with pricing techniques that will get you closer to that optimal selling price.

 Table of contents

-- 4 product pricing strategies
+- What is a product pricing strategy?

 - Choosing a pricing strategy for your product